Sanding Belts

 Favorite Blade Shape

-Spear point was the most popular shape for blade makers in 2020, but drop point has held the top position for the last 3 years.
-42% of makers identified drop point as their favorite blade shape in 2023.
+Drop point has held the top position for the last 4 years as the favorite blade shape.
+53% of consumers and 42% of makers identified drop point as their favorite blade shape in 2024.
 Drop point is revered for its long cutting edge and ability to perform precision work.
 Drop point is great for hunting, which also coincides with the increase in hunting knife production we saw in this year's survey.
-Clip point was the second most popular with 15% of the vote followed by bowie with 12% popularity.
+Clip point was the second most popular with 11% of consumers favoring the style and 15% of the vote from makers.

 Most Popular Knife To Produce